judyju827/Microwave-Cavity-Model/README.md

 # Cavity Parametric Optimisation and ML Surrogate Analysis

-This repository contains a clean Python pipeline for analysing COMSOL parametric sweep data from the cavity optimisation study.
+This repository contains a clean Python pipeline for analysing COMSOL parametric sweep data for a slotline metallic cavity optimisation study.

 The code: